Proofreading & Editing Blog For Students, Researchers, Business Professionals and Writers

 Common Mistakes Revisited

-I’ve written about common mistakes before, in several posts.
+I’ve written about common writing mistakes before, in several posts.
 But the more I read different writings posted all over the internet, the more I feel the need to point out the errors.
 It’s like the internet has devoured our ability to write.

 Now, communication is not a problem.
 Anyone who has been talking in forums, chat rooms, or sending instant messages for any significant amount of time will be able to decipher the following conversation: